pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/secrets.md

 After the provider has been changed, you should be able to run `pulumi preview` and see no proposed changes.
 Your configuration secrets and state files are now encrypted using the new secrets provider.

-## Manage Secrets using ESC Environments
+## Manage Secrets using Pulumi ESC Environments

 With Pulumi ESC environments, you can manage secrets wherever they live.
 Pulumi ESC environments provide a centralized abstraction in front of the most common secrets manager/vaults while providing security through RBAC and audit controls.